New students enrolling for the first time in Fall 2023 will begin as students of Connecticut State Community College under this catalog.

-This catalog is a draft to be finalized in the Spring of 2023.
-The policies, courses and programs described are not applicable until the Fall 2023 term and may be updated as circumstances require.
+The policies, courses and programs described are applicable as of the Fall 2023 term and may be updated as circumstances require.

 Location: Three Rivers and Tunxis

 The Homeland Security concentration prepares students for the interdisciplinary field of homeland security.
 It combines specialized criminal justice, homeland security and general education coursework to provide students with the knowledge and understanding needed for careers in homeland security as well as careers requiring skill sets in planning and disaster response.

 Note: This concentration area integrates a model developed by Global Corporate College and the Transportation Security Administration (TSA).

 Complete an Associate of Science degree in Criminal Justice.

 Acquire the skills necessary to secure employment within field of criminal justice.

 Demonstrate an understanding of the roles of police, courts and corrections and explain the functions they serve within the criminal justice system and the community.

 Apply principles of constitutional and criminal laws that protect the rights of and regulates conduct of a culturally diverse society.

 Demonstrate knowledge of theories, principles, processes of the criminal justice system.